General Settings Screen

 - Outlook OAuth shows Outlook configuration options.

-The Email Options screen with SMTP selected shows standard email configuration settings.
+The Email Options screen for the SMTP option shows standard email configuration settings.

-Send Test Mail generates a test email to confirm the system email settings entered work correctly.
+Send Test Mail generates a test email to confirm that the system email settings entered work correctly.

 Save stores the email configuration and closes the Email Options screen.